Codecademy/docs/content/numpy/concepts/ndarray/terms/fill/fill.md

 ---
 Title: '.fiil()'
-Description: 'Fills the NumPy array with a specified scalar value.'
+Description: 'Fills a NumPy array with a specified scalar value.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'
-  - 'Machine Learning'
 Tags:
   - 'NumPy'
   - 'Methods'
+  - 'Arrays'
-  - 'Sets'
+  - 'Elements'
 CatalogContent:
   - 'learn-python-3'
   - 'paths/computer-science'
 ---

-The **`.fill()`** method in Python is used to fill a NumPy array with a scalar value.
+The **`.fill()`** method is used to fill a NumPy array with a specified scalar value.

 ## Syntax